damohammed/task1/tasks/task3/Extras/README.md

 <h3><b>Task 3</b></h3>

-So for installing nginx on centos, first of all I have sshed to my ubuntu machine and then I have downloaded nginx installer from source by wget command.

-Then I have copied securly the installer from ubuntu to centos machine with scp command.

-On centos then I have extracted the gz file then typed ./configure, make, make install

-But when I typed yum install nginx, it refused, because it has no internet access.

-After that, I have installed and enabled httpd from local repository, created index file and then typed hello world there
+For installing nginx on centos, I have written the neccessary bash scripts inside terraform file, wchich will execute it, then it will enable nginx service, then it will echo hello world to index file.

 Finally, I have curled from centos itself first as curl localhost, then from ubuntu machine as curl 10.0.0.6